davidmcglashan/card-games/README.md

 * Added helpful pile labels to some of the games.
 * Added setting in Clock to automatically turn the next card.
 * The Home icon in the navbar is now red when a red suit is chosen.
+* Fixed an issue where Streets and alleys with strict let you drag from one spare pile to the other.

 ## 1.4.3
 * Appearance tweaks to the new list of games page.